 When checking for iron deficiency, be sure to ask your doctor to test your ferritin levels, rather than the standard iron tests, which measure your hemoglobin and hematocrit levels.
 Hemoglobin and hematocrit levels will only register as low if you have a severe iron deficiency, whereas ferritin is the storage protein for iron, and a better indication of the actual amount of iron available in your body.
 Your ferritin levels can be checked through a standard lab, and you should aim to keep your levels between 50-100 ng/mL.

 If you find that you are deficient in any of these four nutrients essential for thyroid health, I recommend eating a diet full of whole, nutrient-rich foods and taking supplements where necessary.
-You can find a huge variety of recipes on my site that contain the foods mentioned here, and all of the supplements are available in my store.
+You can find a huge variety of recipes on my site that contain the foods mentioned here, and get your high-quality multivitamin with all of these essential nutrients right here in my store!